britzl/monarch/README.md

 * ````transition_back_in````
 * ````transition_back_out````

 When a transition is completed it is up to the developer to send a ````transition_done```` message back to the sender to indicate that the transition is completed and that Monarch can continue the navigation sequence.
-Monarch comes with a system for setting up transitions easily in a gui.script.
+Monarch comes with a system for setting up transitions easily in a gui_script.
 Example:

 	local transitions = require "monarch.transitions.gui"